 Behavioral Risk Factor Survey 1995.
 A Report on the Lifestyle Behaviors Affecting the Health of West Virginians.
 WV Bureau for Public Health 1997:45-51.

+Insert each figure on a separate page at the end of the manuscript.
 Number figures consecutively in the order of their first citation in the text.
 Letters, numbers, and symbols should be clear and even throughout and of sufficient size that each item will still be legible when reduced for publication.
 Titles and detailed explanations belong in the legends for figures, not embedded in the figures themselves.
 If a figure has been published, acknowledge the original source and submit written permission from the copyright holder to reproduce the material.
 Permission is required irrespective of authorship or publisher, except for documents in the public domain.
 Be sure each figure is cited in text and note where you believe the figure should be placed.
+Images of figures in TIFF, PNG, JPEG or PDF formats are allowed but MUST not have embedded titles or legends (Note section).

-Type or print out each table, double-spaced, on a separate sheet of paper.
-Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
-Be sure each table is cited in text and note where you believe the table should be placed.
-Do not use internal horizontal and vertical rules.
-Place explanatory matter in footnotes, not in the heading.
-Explain in footnotes all abbreviations used in each table.
-For footnotes, use the following lower case letters, in the alphabetical sequence: a, b, c, d, e, f, etc. If you use data from another published or unpublished source, obtain permission and acknowledge it fully.
+Insert each table, double-spaced, on a separate page at the end of the manuscript.
+Number tables consecutively in the order of their first citation in the text and supply a brief but stand alone title for each.
+Be sure each table is cited in text and note where the table should be placed.
+Do not use internal horizontal and vertical lines to create tables, you must use the table function in Word to create the table.
+Use Note section to explain all abbreviations or data descriptions used in each table in alphabetical sequence: a, b, c, d, e, etc. Do not use superscripted numbers (1, 2, 3, etc), symbols or asterisks to identify items in the table.
+Asterisks are only used to identify p values.
+If you use data from another published or unpublished source, obtain permission and acknowledge it fully.

-Tables should be on separate pages and appear at the end of the manuscript after the references.
-Table width should not exceed 7 inches (18 cm) using 12-point Times New Roman font.
-Do not embed titles, symbols or formulas into the table.
-Do not include images of tables in TIFF, PNG, JPEG or PDF formats.
+Tables should appear at the end of the manuscript after the references.
+Limit the size of your tables across the page via columns.
+Portrait table width should not exceed 7 inches (18 cm) or 8 columns using 12-point Times New Roman font.
+Landscape table width should not exceed 9 inches (23 cm) or 10 columns using 12-point Times New Roman font.
+Moreover, if you have too many columns, we may ask you to break into separate or smaller tables.
+Do not embed title into the table.
+Do not submit images of tables in TIFF, PNG, JPEG or PDF formats.
 Use the Table function in Word to create the table.
 If unsure the table is acceptable, please e-mail the journal offices and send the proposed table for review prior to submission.

 It is the responsibility of the author or authors to obtain the necessary permission to use any quoted material in excess of 25 lines that is incorporated in the manuscript.
 Permission must be obtained, and credit given, for quotations, tables, and illustrations borrowed from copyright material.
 Letters granting permission should accompany the manuscript when submitted.